November-December 2018: Day-flying moths & butterflies

 This month we encourage you to report sightings of all the moths and butterflies you see by day.

 Sometimes it can be difficult to tell a moth from a butterfly!
 All belong to the same ‘order’ of insects, the Lepidoptera.
 Nine of the photos above are butterflies - can you guess which ones?

-In fact, some butterflies are more closely related to moths than they are to other butterflies … and visa versa.
+In fact, some butterflies look remarkably like moths … and vice versa.
 So if you see either out and about during daylight hours, take a photo or two and add a sighting to our NatureMapr database.
 We have experts keen to see what you’re seeing, and to help you identify your sighting.
 And you’ll be helping document the biodiversity of this region, and to detect signs of ecological change, such as changes in the timing of adult emergence or changes in species distribution.